erikrestani/ProjetoPortifolio/README.md

   <h2>📖 About</h2>
   <p>
     This project is a personal portfolio created to enhance my system development skills.
-It allowed me to practice and improve essential web development techniques while showcasing my work and achievements.
+It allowed me to practice and improve essential web development techniques while showcasing my work and achievements, You can visually check it at: https://erikrestani.github.io/ProjetoPortifolio/
   </p>

   <h2>💻 Technologies Used</h2>